Our mission is to protect the inhabitants and natural beauty of New Mexico by preventing the deterioration of air quality.

 NMED is the lead agency for the Volkswagen settlement environmental mitigation funding.
 Please see our new website at /air-quality/vw-settlement/.

-NMED has released its 2019 Annual Network Review Draft /draft-2019-annual-network-review-posted-6-4-19/ for public comment.
-This report will be available for public comment until June 30, 2018.
+NMED has released its draft of the 2021 Annual Network Review at /2021 Annual Network Review Draft/.
+This report is available for public comment until May 9, 2021 and will then be sent to EPA for review.
 Go to the Air Monitoring Network page for more information.

 There is no regulatory need to submit an advanced notice of well completions to the New Mexico Environment Department Air Quality Bureau.
 Click Here for more information